 Well, I would say, Sean, that I would disagree with some of what you said.

-If you look at in the United States today in two thousand and seventeen, uh groups that have um ideology similar to the KKK, uh racist leanings, neo-Nazi leanings, uh, that may uh put up a swath sticker or a Confederate flag.
+If you look at in the United States today in 2017, groups that have ideologies similar to the KKK, racist leanings, neo-Nazi leanings, that may put up a swath sticker or a Confederate flag, those groups largely vote Republican, and many of those groups even came out publicly endorsing this current president who is and claims to be a Republican.

 There are plenty of people out there that are neither Democrat or Republican that I'm sure are racist, unfortunately, in our country today.

-So to say that all Democrats think all Republicans racist or to have that idea, that that isn't true.
+So to say that all Democrats think all Republicans racist or to have that idea, that isn't true.

 And I agree with you that there's racism on both sides.